IBM/watson-banking-chatbot/README.md

 * Create a chatbot that converses via a web UI using Watson Conversation and Node.js
 * Use Watson Discovery with passage retrieval to find answers in FAQ documents
-* Use Watson Tone Analyzer to detect emotion
+* Use Watson Tone Analyzer to detect emotion in a conversation
 * Identify entities with Watson Natural Language Understanding

 ![](doc/source/images/Banking-Architecture.png)